 US calls on Sudan’s warring parties to accept ceasefire plan unaltered

-Massad Boulos demanded the opposing sides accept plan without seeking preconditions.
+Envoy Massad Boulos demands the opposing sides accept plan without seeking preconditions.
 Meanwhile, NGOs continue to report atrocities.

 The United States envoy has called for the warring parties in Sudan to accept his truce proposal without seeking preconditions.